Maria Butina, Accused Of Being A Russian Agent, May Be In Talks For Plea Deal

 Prosecutors are negotiating a potential plea agreement with the Russian woman who was charged over the summer with being a clandestine foreign agent.

-The U.S. Attorney's office for Washington D.C. said in a court filing that its lawyers are in talks with counsel for the woman, Maria Butina, who also was charged with alleged conspiracy.
+The U.S. attorney's office for Washington, D.C., said in a court filing that its lawyers are in talks with counsel for the woman, Maria Butina, who also was charged with alleged conspiracy.

-Her lawyers have said she is simply a naive young woman who was "jabbering" about her efforts to influence US politicians.
+Her lawyers have said she is simply a naive young woman who was "jabbering" about her efforts to influence U.S. politicians.

-A spokesman for the U.S. Attorney's office declined to comment on the filing because the case continues to be pending.
+A spokesman for the U.S. attorney's office declined to comment on the filing because the case remains pending.

 The judge in the case also has imposed a gag order on all parties involved after some earlier comments to journalists.

-Butina was arrested in July in Washington D.C. as prosecutors said she was preparing to move away.
-She has been linked with a number of attempts to influence the political establishment in the United States, many using her longstanding support of gun rights.
+Butina was arrested in July in Washington, D.C., as she was preparing to move away, prosecutors said.
+She has been linked with a number of attempts to influence the political establishment in the United States, many using her long-standing support of gun rights.

 In 2016, for example, Butina's boyfriend, Republican fundraiser Paul Erickson, contacted people on Donald Trump's presidential campaign with an offer to set up a back-channel relationship with the Russian government via the National Rifle Association.